Who We Are

 Elise leads Ensemble Learning’s strategic vision to improve school quality and remove barriers to achievement for underserved students.
-Previously, Elise was the founding chief academic officer at Aspire Public Schools, where she grew the organization to a high-performing charter management organization with 38 schools in Tennessee and California.
+Previously, Elise was the founding Chief Academic Officer at Aspire Public Schools, where she grew the organization to a high-performing charter management organization with 38 schools in Tennessee and California.
 She was also the founding instructional coordinator at the San Carlos Charter Learning Center, the first charter school in California and the second in the nation.
 Elise is a Pahara Fellow and a Leap Ambassador.

 Leigh Mingle, PhD

 Senior Director of Operations and Research

 Leigh gathers and analyzes schools’ data and writes grant proposals for Ensemble Learning.
 Leigh holds a doctorate in educational psychology from the University of Illinois at Urbana-Champaign.
 Previously, Leigh served as a data scientist and researcher for a large school district and curriculum development company.
 Leigh specializes in understanding motivation in education, particularly in math and science.

 Director of Equity for Multilingual Learners